 He first took the stage name Common Sense when starting to perform in public.
 In 2003, he won a Grammy Award for Best R&B Song for "Love of My Life (An Ode to Hip-Hop)."

+He has a daughter named Omoye.
 In 2017, he began dating Angela Rye; but they later broke up in March 2018.
 He previously dated singer Erykah Badu, actress Taraji P. Henson, and tennis player Serena Williams.
-He has a daughter named Omoye.
+He began dating comedian Tiffany Haddish in 2020.
+The couple broke up in November 2021.
+He has been romantically linked to Jennifer Hudson since 2022.